-Although the architecture doesn’t look so appealing as other monasteries in Tibet, whats important lies in it?.
+Although the architecture doesn’t look as appealing as other monasteries in Tibet, what’s important lies in it?
 Home to one of the largest Buddhist library in Tibet, more than 80,000 scrolls lies here.
-While most of the manuscripts are Buddhist sculptures, some of them are works on literature, astronomy, history, mathematics and some of the finest Tibetan arts.
-The handwritten classics of this place are by beautiful crimson, golden and silver powders.
+While most of the manuscripts are Buddhist sculptures, some of them are works of literature, astronomy, history, mathematics, and some of the finest Tibetan arts.
+The handwritten classics of this place are beautiful crimson, golden, and silver powders.
 In the Sutra hall here lies a scripture weighing more than 1200 pounds.
 This is the heaviest scripture in the world.

 Major Attractions